AyeletHillel/AyeletHillel/README.md

 As a ML Engineer, I'm responsible for building scalable AI/ML data-science-based solution design and ensuring they're production ready.
 I work closely with internal stakeholders and users, and identify opportunities that lead to business impact and ultimately drive the Data Science, AI, and Machine Learning vision.

-My enthusiasm lies in leveraging AI to better the lives of individuals around the world <3
+My enthusiasm lies in leveraging AI to better the lives of individuals around the world.

 <div align="center">